 It’s important not to project your own feelings onto your children in a detrimental way.
 Being enthusiastic about your children’s successes and failures is generally a good thing, but sometimes parents can become TOO emotionally invested and begin to identify personally with what their children are doing.
 Vicarious feelings like this can cause adults to behave inappropriately when it comes to their children’s activities (especially sports), in turn leading to undue pressure.

 Ultimately, being a good cheerleader for your kids or students comes down to being active while still letting kids be kids.
-Easier said than done, of course, but keeping this in mind can go a long way towards helping students grown in a healthy, happy way.
+Easier said than done, of course, but keeping this in mind can go a long way toward helping students grow in a healthy, happy way.